It’s impossible to imagine a world without mobile phones, but it’s easy to overlook the impact that using your smartphone is having on our planet.

 what about android?

 Not everyone uses an iPhone, but Samsung and the other big Android manufacturers don’t currently produce device by device analysis of their environmental footprint.
-However Fairphone produces Android phones which are repairable, have a low impact and they’re also a B Corp, just like us.
+But Fairphone produces Android phones which are repairable, have a low impact and they’re also a B Corp, just like us.

 carbon negative mobile network